pactus-project/pactus-website/content/blog/2024-10-03-newsletter-september-2024.md

 ## Pactus Highlights

-Welcome to the October 2024 edition of our newsletter.
+Welcome to the October 2024 edition of Pactus Newsletter.
 This month has been packed with major milestones, exciting developments, and a fantastic experience at TOKEN2049.
 Read on for a detailed breakdown of everything we’ve achieved together.